What is a Digital Lab? How is it useful for Enterprises?

 Why Are Digital Labs Important for Enterprise

-- Digital Labs allow the optimal testing of applications on Real Devices for best results.
+1. Allow the optimal testing of applications on Real Devices

-Simulators and emulators, more so the free tier products, are not capable of replicating the conditions faced by real users when operating these devices, leading QA teams to try and prevent potential scenarios without real-time data.
+Simulators and emulators are not capable of replicating the conditions faced by real users when operating these devices, leading QA teams to try to prevent potential scenarios without real-time data.

-This allows testers to test both native and hybrid applications and websites on a wide range of desktop and mobile devices and ensure that their builds work perfectly across as many scenarios as can be expected
+This allows testers to test native and hybrid applications and websites on a wide range of desktop and mobile devices and ensure that their builds work perfectly across as many scenarios as expected.

 The most common decision to be made in QA is “build or buy?”.
 Essentially it means whether it is more profitable to build an in-house solution or to purchase the services from a third party.
 This question is valid when considering the use of Digital Labs for enterprises as well.